100 Super Scary Home Inspector Nightmare Photos

 Liberace’s guest bath

 Believe it or not, there are regulations regarding the distance between your tub and a light fixture.
 If you’d rather move the whirlpool tub than the light fixture.
-These are the 10 things in your home that could explode without warning.

 Maybe it’s time for a water quality test.
 Or maybe it’s time to look into water softeners.